 5. How can we work collaboratively?

-“I’d like to be able to help him at home, but I want to make sure I’m doing it in a way that complements what you do.
-How can we work together to help my child on specific assignments and make his classroom experience a positive one?”
+“I’d like to be able to help Jamal at home, but I want to make sure I’m doing it in a way that complements what you do in class.
+How can we work together to help him on specific assignments and make his classroom experience a positive one?”